 Meatless Monday is now active in 36 countries and growing because every nation can bring its unique culture, customs and cuisine to the table in meat free and vegetarian dishes.

 Skipping meat one day a week is good for you, great for your nation’s health, and fantastic for the planet.
-For help launching Meatless Monday where you live, get in touch with us or download our toolkits.
+For help launching Meatless Monday where you live, get in touch with us or download our toolkits, and subscribe to our global newsletter for quarterly updates.